-In 2019 we began transitioning, in connection with our company-sponsored clinical trials, towards a new conditioning regimen for our product candidates utilizing busulfan as the myeloablative conditioning agent instead of the melphalan that we previously used.
+In 2019 we began transitioning, in connection with our Company-sponsored clinical trials, towards a new conditioning regimen for our product candidates utilizing busulfan as the myeloablative conditioning agent instead of the melphalan that we previously used.
 The use of this conditioning regimen is designed to utilize TDM to achieve a balance between the removal of a sufficient amount of bone marrow cells from a patient against potential risks such as toxicity or graft failure.
 While we anticipate that the conditioning regimen may be performed during a limited hospital stay or potentially through an outpatient procedure, on a case-by-case basis as directed by a patient's physician, we cannot guarantee that the conditioning will not require a lengthier hospitalization.
 Our conditioning regimens may not be successful or may nevertheless result in adverse side effects.
-For example, in the ongoing investigator-sponsored Phase 1 clinical trial and our ongoing company-sponsored Phase 2 clinical trial of AVR-RD-01, as well as the investigator-sponsored Phase 1/2 clinical trial of AVR-RD-04, several adverse events, including suppression of neutrophils and platelet counts following the conditioning process, were observed.
-While such adverse events in connection with conditioning is expected, if in the future any such adverse events caused by the conditioning process or related procedures continue at unacceptable rates or degrees of severity, the FDA or other foreign regulatory authorities could order us to cease development of, or deny approval of, AVR-RD-01, AVR-RD-04 or our other product candidates for any or all targeted indications.
-In addition, although in the future we may implement new procedures to screen for certain pre-cancerous genetic mutations prior to commencement of the conditioning regimen as an additional risk reduction measure, there can be no guarantees that these procedures, if implemented, would be successful.
-Even if we are able to demonstrate that adverse events are not product-related, such occu
+For example, in the ongoing investigator-sponsored Phase 1/2 clinical trial and our ongoing Company-sponsored Phase 2 clinical trial of AVR-RD-01, as well as the investigator-sponsored Phase 1/2 clinical trial of AVR-RD-04, several adverse events, including suppression of neutrophils and platelet counts following the conditioning process, were observed.
+While such adverse events in connection with conditioning is expected, if in the future any such adverse events caused by the condition, although in the future we may implement new procedures to screen for certain pre-cancerous genetic mutations prior to commencement of the conditioning regimen as an additional risk reduction measure, there can be no guarantees that these procedures, if implemented, would be successful.
+Even if we are able to demonstrate that adverse events are not product-related, such occurrences could adversely affect patient recruitment or the ability of enrolled patients to complete the clinical trial.